ULJ-Yale/qunex/README.md

                                            Improved documentation for g_PlotBoldTS.m and variable handling Improved RunTurnkey code and tested on Docker
 * 0.19.02 [connector] Further improvements to RunTurnkey code and testing on Docker
-* 0.19.03 [library] Tweak to gitqunex function to allow more robust adding of files during commit/push
+* 0.19.03 [library] Tweak to gitqunex command to allow more robust adding of files during commit/push
 * 0.19.04 [connector] Improved log handling for hcp functions in RunTurnkey code
 * 0.19.05 [nitools] Updated g_PlotBoldTS to allow specification of a colormap
 * 0.19.06 [nitools] Futher updates to g_PlotBoldTS